M-Samiul-Hasan/nemd-thermal-conductivity_si/README.md

 The purpose of this repository is to document a clean learning workflow for MD-based thermal transport simulation.

+# Method

+## Simulation type
+Direct nonequilibrium molecular dynamics (direct NEMD)

+## Material
+Crystalline silicon (diamond cubic)

+## Potential
+Stillinger–Weber (SW)

-## Method Summary
+## Workflow

-1. Build crystalline Si using a diamond lattice
+- Build the simulation cell
-2. Minimize the initial structure
+- Minimize the structure
-3. Initialize atomic velocities at 300 K
+- Initialize velocities at 300 K
-4. Equilibrate the system using NPT
+- Equilibrate using NPT
-5. Switch to NVE for the transport stage
+- Switch to NVE
-6. Define hot and cold slabs along the z-direction
+- Define hot and cold slabs
-7. Apply Langevin thermostats to the slabs
+- Apply Langevin thermostats to hot/cold slabs
-8. Measure the temperature profile with `fix ave/chunk`
+- Measure slab temperature profile along z
-9. Save thermostat energy tallies to `thermo.csv`
+- Save cumulative thermostat energies
-10. Fit the temperature gradient and heat input rate in Python
+- Post-process in Python to calculate thermal conductivity

+## Thermal conductivity calculation

-11. Calculate thermal conductivity using Fourier's law
+The thermal conductivity is computed from Fourier's law:

+k = J / |dT/dz|

+where:
+- J is the heat flux
+- dT/dz is the fitted temperature gradient

+The heat flux is obtained from the slope of cumulative thermostat energy vs time.
+Because periodic boundaries create two heat-flow directions, the heat-flux expression includes a factor of 2.